39 Museums in Salvador: Discover the history and culture of Bahia

 Science and Technology Museum

-Description: The Science and Technology Museum features exhibitions of experiments and machines, many of which are used in daily life but rarely seen in operation from the inside.
-It is a must-visit for families with children, offering an educational and enjoyable experience.
+Description: The Science and Technology Museum offers exhibitions of experiments and machines, many of which are used in everyday life but rarely seen from the inside.
+It is a must for families with children, providing an educational and entertaining experience.

 Avenida Sete de Setembro, 1, Largo São Bento

-With over 400 years of history, the São Bento Monastery is one of the most important centres of sacred art in Brazil.
-The museum, located in Largo São Bento, is known for its impressive collection of rare pieces dating from the 16th to the 20th centuries.
+With over 400 years of history, the Convent of São Bento is one of the most important centres of sacred art in Brazil.
+The museum, located in Largo São Bento, is known for its impressive collection of rare pieces from the 16th to the 20th centuries.

 Museu do Mosteiro de São Bento